badboy99tw/hugo-theme-sam/README.md

 ### 2. Configure your site

-From the exampleSite, copy `config.toml` to the root folder of your Hugo site and change the fields as you like.
+From the [example site](https://github.com/badboy99tw/akhun.co), copy `config.toml` to the root folder of your Hugo site and change the fields as you like.
 There are helpful hints in the file.

 ### 3. Create pages